spatialcarpentry/cartography/_posts/2004-12-25-fundamentals.md

 {% include JB/setup %}

+## Elements of effective cartography

+To help your audience understand what you're trying to convey, the following elements can be included with your map.

+* Legend - The most important element for understanding the data, the legend should concisely explain what is on the map.
+* Labels - Labels can help your audience identify features on the map like cities, roads, and lakes, or they can serve to point out important areas.
+* Attribution - An attribution is often necessary when using geographic information, whether it be for the data itself, the map that is underneath the data, or the design elements included.
+* Scale - Although scale is often left out of zoomable web maps, it is an important element for static maps.
+The scale bar can be simple and near the bottom of your map.
+* North arrow - The classic arrow that points north!

 ## Color Theory

 Map-making has historically  been both a science and an art.
 For visualizing scientific data on